 Note: Donations made via ICFC are tax deductible.
 Those made via the other two routes below are not.

-100% of funds collected via any of the methods above will be divided equally among the four Native-led organizations below and devoted to Indigenous cultural preservation and land reclamation of Native lands in the Northeast:
+100% of funds that we collect via any of the methods above will be go to Indigenous cultural preservation and restoration of Native lands in the Northeast – divided equally among these four organizations:

 Native Land Conservancy – nativelandconservancy.org